electrocatstudios/pixelapp/README.md

 make a version available online but this is quite a while away (as of time of writing).

 ## History
 This application was originally written in Go but this is a rewrite in Rust.
-The original code was taken from a larger project so may not compile on it's own.
+The `original` code folder was taken from a larger project so may not compile on it's own.

 ## Running the application
 To run the application use